“Gareth Brahams is a titan of the employment law world” with “a tactical nous that is unmatched anywhere in the City.” Legal 500 2024

 - He was called on to give evidence before the House of Commons’ Women and Equalities Select Committee on the role of confidential settlements in sexual harassment claims.
 That evidence was cited in the Committee’s report and relied upon by the Court of Appeal in its judgment concerning the disclosure of allegations of sexual harassment against Phillip Green.
 Gareth also appeared on Channel 4 News as an expert on the issue.

-Gareth is ranked in the elite top tier of employment lawyers advising senior executives by the leading independent directories, Chambers & Partners and Legal 500.
+Gareth is in the Legal 500 UK 2024 “Hall of Fame” and is described as “a titan of the employment law world” with “a tactical nous that is unmatched anywhere in the City.”
+Gareth is also ranked in the elite top tier of employment lawyers advising senior executives by Chambers & Partners.
 He has held that spot for over ten years consecutively (including in the current edition).
+Gareth has also been recognised year on year by Best Lawyers for Employment Law since 2009.

 He is a former (elected) Chair of the 6,000-member Employment Lawyers Association and sat on its Management Committee for twelve years.